MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.0.0/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet is being deprecated.
 There will be no replacement for it.
+  - This change is expected to take effect from version: 2.0.0 and Az version: 11.0.0

 ### `Get-AzPowerBIWorkspaceCollection`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet is being deprecated.
 There will be no replacement for it.
+  - This change is expected to take effect from version: 2.0.0 and Az version: 11.0.0

 ### `Get-AzPowerBIWorkspaceCollectionAccessKey`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet is being deprecated.
 There will be no replacement for it.
+  - This change is expected to take effect from version: 2.0.0 and Az version: 11.0.0

 ### `New-AzPowerBIWorkspaceCollection`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet is being deprecated.
 There will be no replacement for it.
+  - This change is expected to take effect from version: 2.0.0 and Az version: 11.0.0

 ### `Remove-AzPowerBIWorkspaceCollection`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet is being deprecated.
 There will be no replacement for it.
+  - This change is expected to take effect from version: 2.0.0 and Az version: 11.0.0

 ### `Reset-AzPowerBIWorkspaceCollectionAccessKey`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet is being deprecated.
 There will be no replacement for it.
+  - This change is expected to take effect from version: 2.0.0 and Az version: 11.0.0

+## Az.RecoveryServices

+### `Get-AzRecoveryServicesVaultSettingsFile`

+- Parameter breaking-change will happen to all parameter sets
+  - `-Certificate`
+    - Parameter is being deprecated without being replaced
+    - This change is expected to take effect from version: 7.0.0 and Az version: 11.0.0

 ## Az.Storage

+### `New-AzDataLakeGen2SasToken`

+- Cmdlet breaking-change will happen to all parameter set
+  - The leading question mark '?' of the created SAS token will be removed in a future release.
+  - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

 ### `New-AzStorageAccount`

 - Cmdlet breaking-change will happen to all parameter set
-  - Default value of AllowBlobPublicAccess will be changed from True to False in a future release.
+  - Default value of AllowBlobPublicAccess and AllowCrossTenantReplication will be changed from True to False in a future release.
   When AllowBlobPublicAccess is False on a storage account, it is not permitted to configure container ACLs to allow anonymous access to blobs within the storage account.
+  When AllowCrossTenantReplication is False on a storage account, cross AAD tenant object replication is not allowed.
+  - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

+### `New-AzStorageAccountSASToken`

+- Cmdlet breaking-change will happen to all parameter set
+  - The leading question mark '?' of the created SAS token will be removed in a future release.
+  - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

+### `New-AzStorageBlobSASToken`

+- Cmdlet breaking-change will happen to all parameter set
+  - The leading question mark '?' of the created SAS token will be removed in a future release.
+  - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

+### `New-AzStorageContainerSASToken`

+- Cmdlet breaking-change will happen to all parameter set
+  - The leading question mark '?' of the created SAS token will be removed in a future release.
+  - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

+### `New-AzStorageContext`

 - Parameter breaking-change will happen to all parameter sets
-  - `-EnableLargeFileShare`
+  - `-SasToken`
+    - The SAS token in created Storage context properties 'ConnectionString' and 'StorageAccount.Credentials' won't have the leading question mark '?' in a future release.
+    - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

+### `New-AzStorageFileSASToken`

+- Cmdlet breaking-change will happen to all parameter set
+  - The leading question mark '?' of the created SAS token will be removed in a future release.
+  - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

+### `New-AzStorageQueueSASToken`

+- Cmdlet breaking-change will happen to all parameter set
+  - The leading question mark '?' of the created SAS token will be removed in a future release.
+  - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

+### `New-AzStorageShareSASToken`

+- Cmdlet breaking-change will happen to all parameter set
+  - The leading question mark '?' of the created SAS token will be removed in a future release.
+  - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

+### `New-AzStorageTableSASToken`

+- Cmdlet breaking-change will happen to all parameter set
-    - EnableLargeFileShare parameter will be deprecated in a future release.
+  - The leading question mark '?' of the created SAS token will be removed in a future release.
+  - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

 ### `Set-AzStorageAccount`

 - Parameter breaking-change will happen to all parameter sets
   - `-EnableLargeFileShare`
     - EnableLargeFileShare parameter will be deprecated in a future release.
+    - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0